John Bellingham: Early life

 In early 1794, a man named John Bellingham opened a tin factory on London's Oxford Street, but it failed and the owner was declared bankrupt in March.
 It is not certain this is the same person, but Bellingham definitely worked as a clerk in a counting house in the late 1790s, and about 1800 he went to Arkhangelsk, Russia, as an agent for importers and exporters.
-He returned to England in 1802 and was a merchant broker in Liverpool.
+He returned to England in 1802 and was a merchant broker in Liverpool, living on Duke Street.
 He married Mary Neville in 1803.
 In the summer of 1804, Bellingham again went to Arkhangelsk to work as an export representative.

 Russian imprisonment

-In autumn 1803, the Russian ship Soleure (or sometimes "Sojus"), insured at Lloyd's of London, had been lost in the White Sea.
+In autumn 1803, the Russian ship Soleure (or sometimes "Sojus"), insured at Lloyd's of London, was lost in the White Sea.
 Her owners (the house of R. Van Brienen) filed a claim on their insurance, but an anonymous letter told Lloyd's the ship had been sabotaged.
 Soloman Van Brienen believed Bellingham was the author, and retaliated by accusing him of a debt of 4,890 roubles to a bankruptcy of which he was an assignee.
 Bellingham, about to return from Russia to Britain on 16 November 1804, had his travelling pass withdrawn because of the alleged debt.

-Van Brienen persuaded the local Governor-General to imprison Bellingham, and he was placed in a Russian jail.
-One year later, Bellingham secured his release and went to Saint Petersburg, where he attempted to impeach the Governor-General.
+Van Brienen persuaded the local governor-general to imprison Bellingham, and he was placed in a Russian jail.
+One year later, Bellingham secured his release and went to Saint Petersburg, where he attempted to impeach the governor-general.
 This angered the Russian authorities, who charged him with leaving Arkhangelsk in a clandestine manner.
 He was again imprisoned until October 1808, when he was put out onto the streets, but still without permission to leave.
 In desperation, he petitioned the Tsar.
 He was allowed to leave Russia in 1809, arriving in England in December.